muratkeremozcan/cctdd/ch1-ButtonFooter/ButtonFooter.md

 And enhanced the component with the data-cy attribute (Green 5).

-We enhanced the test and made sure that the `IconClass is rendered (Refactor 5).
+We enhanced the test and made sure that the `IconClass is rendered (Green 5).

 <br />